ssvassiliev/fibertrace/README.md

 2. Streamlines color-coded by  diffusion:  streamline_D.mol2
 3. Streamlines color-coded by  direction:  streamline_XYZ.mol2

-Color code is saved in charge section of mol2 files.
+Color code is saved in the charge section of mol2 files.